WAMC: Mount Greylock

 While WAMC-FM is based in Albany, its transmitter is actually in Massachusetts.
 WAMC-FM's antenna tower is atop Mount Greylock in Adams, in the Mount Greylock State Reservation.
 It is the tallest mountain in Massachusetts.
 The transmitter had formerly been a tenant on the tower, which was built and maintained by the Albany ABC-TV affiliate WTEN (channel 10) for its satellite station for the Berkshire region and Pittsfield, WCDC.
 WCDC had broadcast on channel 19 but that signal was shut down in 2017.
 The tower also features a radio facility for the Massachusetts State Police and a translator station for the Albany NBC affiliate, WNYT (channel 13).

 On December 22, 2017, WAMC entered into an agreement to purchase the Mount Greylock WCDC transmitter and tower from the owner of WTEN/WCDC, Nexstar Media Group, for just above $1 million.
 WCDC-TV had gone permanently silent on November 19, 2017, two weeks ahead of a planned December 1 shutdown amid declining over-the-air viewership, following damage to the station's transmission line in a storm.
 The TV station license was surrendered for cancellation on February 12, 2018, as a result of the FCC's 2016 spectrum auction for $34.5 million in compensation.
 Due to the tower sitting on Massachusetts Department of Conservation and Recreation land, as well as WTEN's lease on the land having expired two years prior, WAMC-FM could have been taken off the air if it had not purchased the facility.
 WAMC now owns the tower itself, but not the land beneath, which is under lease with the MDCR until 2025.

 Accusations of bias

 NPR's official news policy says its affiliate stations should be "fair, unbiased, accurate, honest, and respectful of the people that are covered".
-A Washington-based NPR news producer, who requested anonymity, stated that Chartock, the station's president and a frequently heard voice on the station, presents politically-biased commentary.
+A Washington-based NPR news producer, who requested anonymity, stated that Chartock, the station's then-president and a frequently heard voice on the station, presented politically biased commentary.

 Chartock responded that WAMC's editorial neutrality is maintained by "including as many conservative commentators on the air as liberal ones".